DHTMLX/docs-diagram/docs/guides/overview.md

 # Guides

-The guidance information makes up the major part of the documentation and helps you in actual use of DHTMLX Diagram.
+The guidance information explores in detail how to create a diagram of any complexity using DHTMLX Diagram.
-The chapter is divided into task-oriented manuals that assist you in performing both simple and difficult, often and seldom used tasks.
-The articles come around key procedures and problem-solving activities.
+The documentation is segmented into task-oriented manuals which discusses the principles of building and configuring a diagram, the ways of editing its items.
+The guides embodies a lot of tools to assist in actual use of DHTMLX Diagram: examples of usage, illustrations, animated images.

 ## Diagram

-Discusses how to add DHTMLX Diagram on a page, adjust its settings, scroll a diagram.
+The section details the process of adding DHTMLX Diagram on a page, describes the features of Diagram configuration, explains the way of scrolling a large diagram.

 - [How to start with Diagram](../../guides/diagram/initialization/)
 - [Diagram Configuration](../../guides/diagram/configuration/)